 When you are shopping for your new snow blower you will see a lot of information about single-stage and two-stage snow blowers.
 So what is the difference between those two types of snow blowers?
+And which one should you choose, single-stage vs two-stage snow blowers?

 It’s quite simple really, here is our brief explanation.